Trieste panoramic view

 Trieste: My Habsburg Dream

-The Moment That Stays With Me: Sitting at Caffè degli Specchi in Piazza Unità at blue hour while the entire square turned gold from the lights and an old man read a newspaper exactly like 1914 never ended.
+The Moment That Stays With Me: Sitting at Caffè degli Specchi in Piazza Unità at blue hour while the entire square turned gold from the lights, and an old man in a three-piece suit read his newspaper with the same unhurried grace as 1914, as if the empires never fell at all.

 Getting Around Trieste